Skip to content

 print('After reversing the list:', l)

-# Note: Cannot sort mixed lists of numbers and strings
+# Note: Cannot sort lists with mixed numbers and strings

 l = [4, 3, 6, 2, 7, 1]